duysir0/8-Bits-sounds-test/README.md

 ## Known Issues & Bugs

 The extension is in a very early stage.
 Please report any issues / bugs you find.

+It take some seconds before it starts to work

 ## Contributing